ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 While they are functionally equivalent, from the perspective of circuit real estate, the first one is more efficient than the second (1 IC vs 3 ICs). _Write the Boolean expressions for both circuits and show that they are equivalent._

 #### 2. Apply

+This [video](https://imgur.com/gallery/lutZIRp) demonstrates the functionality of the circuit you will build in this section.

 1. We only have 4 voltage converter channels, so to add a control line, we need to open up a channel.
 Remove the MSB of the 3-bit counter.
 A 2-bit counter will be sufficient to demonstrate our up-down counter.
 2. Build a multiplexer out of logic gates.
 3. Modify your previous counter program to drive the selector from a digital output pin on the micro:bit by toggling a button. _Test the circuit.
 Does it switch its direction?_